 APUSH is considered quite hard, with class alumnae rating it 6.0/10 for overall difficulty, making it the 11th-most-difficult out of the 28 large AP classes surveyed.

-AP US History 2023 pass rate 48%, much lower than the all-AP-class average of 66%.
+In 2024, the AP US History pass rate was 72%, slightly higher than the all-AP-class average of 68%.

+N.B.
 A survey of AP alumnae asked for a rating out of 10 for time needed to study each class, with 1 = least time needed, 10 = most time.
 The average rating for AP US History was 7.3/10 (vs the average across all AP classes of 5.4/10).

-AP US History is rated as quite hard to self-study relative to other AP classes.
+According to class alumnae, AP US History is rated as quite hard to self-study relative to other AP classes.

+N.B.
 A survey of AP alumnae asked for a rating out of 10 for how easy each class is to self study, with 1 = easiest to self study, 10 = hardest to self study.
-The average rating for APUSH was 6.2/10 (vs the average across all AP classes of 5.7/10).
+The average rating for APUSH was 6.3/10 (vs the average across all AP classes of 5.7/10).

 If you’re looking forward to taking APUSH, it’s important to take both the positive and negative feedback in context.
 There are multiple factors that could contribute to a great or poor experience of the class, such as your teacher and your personal preferences as a learner.